What is CALM?

 There are also many great mindfulness apps to choose from.
 Many of them have free trials with paid subscriptions.
 Here are some of the most popular apps:

 Breathing Exercises: One tool that is free and always readily available to us to relieve stress is our breath.
 Research has shown breathing exercises to be an immediate and effective holistic response to help with emotion regulation.
-Counseling and Testing Service offers Biofeedback services wherein you can practice diaphragmatic breathing and actively watch your nervous system regulate in response.
+The Counseling and Mental Health Center offers Biofeedback services wherein you can practice diaphragmatic breathing and actively watch your nervous system regulate in response.

 Labeling Your Emotions: An important skill of emotional intelligence and resilience is the ability to label and articulate the emotions that we feel.
 Our emotions are vast and involve much more than just happiness, anger, fear, sadness, and disgust.
 This Emotion Wheel will help give you an expanded vocabulary to label your emotions so you can better understand them and process them in a healthy, adaptable way.